isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 serving clients from both its own scope and the scope of the unavailable partner.
 This is straightforward for new clients, i.e. those sending DHCPDISCOVER (DHCPv4) or Solicit (DHCPv6), because those requests are not sent to any particular server.
-The available server will respond to all such queries when it is in the ``partner-down`` state.
+The available server responds to all such queries when it is in the ``partner-down`` state.

 When a client renews a lease, it sends its DHCPREQUEST (DHCPv4) or Renew